In Ephesians 5:19-20, Paul wrote the following:

 Recruitment Flyer (3/19/2020)

-We are thankful for the professional-looking recruitment flyer that Jenn Cann, who did the design work on our website, designed for us.
-The flyer contains basic information about the strategy of the Word n Will ministry.
-It also has links to different pages of our website that would help a student learn about our minsstry so that they could determine if it aligns with God’s calling on their life.
+We are thankful for the professional-looking recruitment flyer that Jenn Cain, who did the design work on our website, designed for us.
+The flyer contains basic information about the strategy of the Word‑n‑Will ministry.
+It also has links to different pages of our website that would help a student learn about our ministry so that they could determine if it aligns with God’s calling on their life.
 Finally, it includes the information they would need to contact us to pursue the possibility of joining our staff.

 We created this recruitment flyer to help us recruit and add people to our staff.
-We want to get this flyer into the hands of students who are pursuing a graduate degree in biblical studies.
-We plan to email a PDF of this flyer to professors who work with these types of students.
-We will then ask the professors to email the flyer to any of their students who might be interested in joining our ministry.
+We want to get this flyer into the hands of students who have or will soon have a graduate degree in biblical studies.
+We plan to email a PDF of this flyer to professors who worth with this type of graduate students.
+We will then ask the professors to email the flyer to any of their current or former students who might be interested in joining our ministry.

 New Word‑n‑Will Website (2/12/2020)